Skip to main content

 If you're consistently waking 10–20 minutes before your alarm feeling rested, you've likely cleared most of your debt.
 If you're sleeping through the alarm or feeling like you could always sleep more, the debt remains.

-Educational content based on published sleep research.
 Not medical advice.
-If you experience persistent sleep difficulties, consult a healthcare provider.
+For sleep disorders, consult a healthcare provider.